-Addiction specialists can adjust the relapse prevention model for different substance abuse problems and individual characteristics.
-During the planning stage at a relapse prevention center, the client schedules future appointments with mental health professionals.
-If they need to, they also look for new living arrangements.
+Addiction specialists can adjust the relapse prevention model based on different substance abuse problems and individual characteristics.
+Part of a relapse prevention plan includes the client scheduling future appointments with psychiatrists, therapists, and other professionals involved in ongoing care and support.

 In the relapse prevention model, the individual has to commit to their recovery.
 If they are not willing to do whatever it takes to stay clean, sobriety is not possible.
 One of the best relapse prevention techniques is to learn how to spot potential triggers and cravings.

 Each person has unique triggers that make them want to use again.
 These triggers may be certain locations where the individual drank at or certain people they used drugs with.
 Learning how to avoid triggers and handle cravings is important in the relapse prevention model.
 Relapse prevention techniques may include options like avoidance, managing emotional distress, and dealing with intrusive thoughts.

 As part of our mission to provide long-term recovery, including relapse prevention, Santé provides clients with a life-long along alumni program for support, including but not limited to: annual alumni retreats, educational opportunities, spiritual experiences, social adventures, service options, connections, and alumni-based recovery meetings.